 The ArcGIS Mission Manager web app is where missions are built and organized.
 It includes tools for map construction, organizing teams, communications, and more.
 Manager offers multiple roles to help users make the most of the tools.
 For more information, see Introduction to ArcGIS Mission Manager.

 ArcGIS Mission Responder

 ArcGIS Mission Responder allows mission engagement through a mobile app.
-Responder helps participants maintain communication and awareness of each other by providing peer-to-peer communication tools and geolocation tracking for every mission member.
+Responder helps participants maintain communication and awareness of each other by providing communication tools and geolocation tracking for mission members.
 For more information, see Introduction to ArcGIS Mission Responder.